ElementPS/HostedPayments.CSharp/README.md

 ![HostedPayments.CSharp](https://github.com/ElementPS/HostedPayments.CSharp/blob/master/screenshot_css.png)

-If you are not using the custom css, you will get the default sytling as seen below:
+If you are not using the custom css, you will get the default styling as seen below:

 ![HostedPayments.CSharp](https://github.com/ElementPS/HostedPayments.CSharp/blob/master/screenshot2.PNG)